danlessa/meta_qa/README.md

+# meta-qa

+An practical one-liner metalanguage.

 ## Introduction

 ### What is this about

 Several cloud databases providers, like Google BigQuery and Amazon Redshift, allows to put text descriptions and labels into the schemas, and in an column-wise manner.